adityavgupta/ECE448-CS440/README.md

 # ECE448-CS440 #
-MP's for Artificial Intelligence taken at the UIUC in spring 2020
+MP's for Artificial Intelligence taken at UIUC in spring 2020

 ## DO NOT COPY.
 Only for reference ##